-Everyone is all abuzz about how cool the Android phones and devices are, but what really sets the Android OS apart from other device Operating Systems, and how do you take advantage of the power and openness of this great platform?
-What devices are for beginners, what devices are for the root user/developer, and what does root an Android phone mean?
-All of these questions will be touched on here, but only on an introductory level.
+Everyone is abuzz about how cool the Android phones and devices are, but what sets the Android OS apart from other device Operating Systems, and how do you take advantage of the power and openness of this great platform?
+What devices are for beginners, for the root user/developer, and what does root an Android phone mean?
+These questions will be touched on here, but only on an introductory level.
 More in-depth guides will be forthcoming.

 First of all, we should understand what Android is.
 Google and Lucas Arts got together to develop an alternative smartphone operating system that would take full advantage of the powerful tools that most modern handsets incorporate.
 The Google phone was the ‘Original’ Android phone offered on T-Mobile.
-It was an impressive OS from the get-go, mostly in its open-source nature, which means that anyone can access the source code and develop applications or change different aspects of the kernel and user interface.
+It was an impressive OS from the get-go, mostly open-source.
+It means anyone can access the source code and develop applications or change different kernel and user interface aspects.
 Though many manufacturers and providers may be in denial of it, the open-source nature of the OS is the key to the success of Android devices.

 READ MORE :